gr2m/before-after-hook/README.md

 ## Upgrading to 1.4

-Since version 1.4 the `Hook` constructor has been deprecated in favor of returning `Hook.Singular` in the next major release.
+Since version 1.4 the `Hook` constructor has been deprecated in favor of returning `Hook.Singular` in an upcoming breaking release.

 Version 1.4 is still 100% backwards-compatible, but if you want to continue using hook collections, we recommend using the `Hook.Collection` constructor instead before the next release.